tna0y/wow-doom-within/README.md

 - **RANGECHECK undefined:** The `RANGECHECK` was undefined in the game source code, resulting in a marginal performance improvement.
 - **Syscall optimization:** `R_DrawColumn` and `R_DrawSpan` function loops were moved to separate syscalls, providing a major performance improvement.
 - **Aligned memory access:** Frame rendering uses aligned memory access, resulting in a minor performance improvement.
+- **Adress-level instruction cache:** In repeating code only a single table lookup is now required per instruction.
+- **Precalculating parts of instruction code:** When first loading instructions anything that can be calculated in advance is stored.
+- **Memcpy:** implemented in Lua reducing overall executed instruction count by ~10%.

 ## Development